the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Changelog ==

+= 4.3.5
+* escape all things for better security
+* tweak declaration/initiation of variables
+* tested to 4.3

 = 4.3.4 =
 * change CSS load order to ( PHP_MAX_INT - 100 ) to allow for overriding